 - In a small bowl combine the cinnamon and sugar and mix.
 Using a cookie scooper, scoop out the cookie dough and form it into a ball.
 One at a time roll the ball in the cinnamon sugar mixture to coat.
 Place on the baking sheet about 1-2 inches apart.

 - Using the bottom of cup press down the balls slightly.
-Bake about 10 minutes.
+Bake about 10 minutes until set but not browning on the edges.
 Let cool for 2 minutes before transferring to a cooling rack to finish cooling.

 My husband came home after work and saw these gluten free snickerdoodle cookies sitting on the counter, grabbed one and said “These taste amazing!
 They taste just like a snickerdoodle!”